 Professional Judgment Process and Appeals

 The Higher Education Act establishes the Federal methodology (FM) formula used for determining eligibility for federal student financial aid programs.
-However, Federal regulations provide financial aid administrators with the authority to use their discretion or professional judgment to adjust, on a case-by-case basis and with adequate documentation, the data elements used on the Free Application for Federal Student Aid (FAFSA) that impact the estimated family contribution (EFC) to get a better picture of a student and their family’s ability to pay for college.
-With adequate documentation, a change could also be made to dependency status, or the cost of attendance.
+However, Federal regulations provide financial aid administrators with the authority to use their discretion or professional judgment to adjust, on a case-by-case basis and with adequate documentation, the data elements used on the Free Application for Federal Student Aid (FAFSA), that impact the estimated family contribution (EFC) or student aid index (SAI) to get a better picture of a student and their family’s ability to pay for college.

-This type of an appeal is most often utilized by undergraduate students when financial circumstances change, and those changes impact you and/or your family’s ability to contribute to your education.
+This type of appeal is most often utilized by undergraduate students when financial circumstances change, and those changes impact a student or their family’s ability to contribute to their education.

-On a case-by-case basis and with proper documentation, Financial Aid Offices have the discretion to make adjustments, to the data elements on the Free Application for Federal Student Aid (FAFSA) that impacts a student’s Expected Family Contribution (EFC).
+On a case-by-case basis and with proper documentation, Financial Aid Offices have the discretion to adjust the data elements entered on the Free Application for Federal Student Aid (FAFSA) that impacts a student’s Expected Family Contribution (EFC) or Student Aid Index (SAI).
 Such changes are meant to provide a more accurate assessment of a student’s family’s ability to contribute to the cost of education.

 Examples for a Family Contribution Appeal Include: